PARENT CHILD INTERACTION THERAPY

 Destruction of property

-Overactive or restless
+Overactive and restless

-Difficulty staying seated/playing quietly
+Difficulty staying seated and playing quietly

 Acts defiant when told to do something